 Ticking this option will submit "E" on the employee FPS regardless of the number of hours they have worked

 If the employee is a company director please tick the box.

 You will also need to select if the employee starter type is new starter or an existing employee.

 On the next page you will need to put in pension details for the employee.

-You can select how you want to assess this employee for auto-enrolment either automatically, manually and you will then have to select their assessment status if you select manually or you have the option to select do not enrol in a pension scheme.
+You can select how you want to assess this employee for auto-enrolment either automatically or manually.
+You will then have to select their assessment status if you select manually.
+You will also have the option to select do not enrol in a pension scheme.

 When you have selected the correct selections then you need to select next.

 Please note if you are migrating from another software provider then you can follow this article with further instruction on pension settings.

 At this stage, the basic payroll setup for the employee is complete.
 The employee is now able to be included in pay runs.